-Strathmore University is a Corporate Undertaking of Opus Dei that specializes in teaching Commerce, Information Technology, Humanities, Law, Finance and Applied Sciences.
-It is a leading not-for profit private university in Kenya.
-Strathmore holds a peerless reputation for quality in both academic and professional education, and personal formation.
+Strathmore University is a Corporate Undertaking of Opus Dei that specializes in teaching Commerce, Information Technology, Humanities, Law, Finance and Applied Economics.
+Strathmore was the first multi-religious, multi-racial A ‘Level College in pre-colonial Kenya at its inception in 1961.

-Saint Josemaría Escrivá, Opus Dei's founder, in describing the corporate undertakings of Opus Dei, said: "In all countries in which it works, Opus Dei carries out social, educational and welfare projects.
+Saint Josemaría Escrivá, in describing the corporate undertakings of Opus Dei, said: "In all countries in which it works, Opus Dei carries out social, educational and welfare projects.
 Our criterion in this field is that Opus Dei, whose aims are exclusively spiritual, can carry out corporate activities which clearly provide an immediate Christian service, an apostolate.
-Its corporate works are all direct activities that include: training centres for farm workers, medical dispensaries in developing countries, and schools for girls from underprivileged families.
-In other words, educational or welfare activities like those carried on throughout the world by organizations of every religious creed.
+Its corporate works are activities that include: training centres for farm workers, medical dispensaries in developing countries, and schools for girls from underprivileged families.
+In other words, educational or welfare activities like those carried out throughout the world by organizations of religious creed.